Battle of Goose Green

-The Battle of Goose Green (Batalla de Pradera del Ganso) was fought from 28 to 29 May 1982 by British and Argentine forces during the Falklands War.
+The Battle of Goose Green (Batalla de Pradera del Ganso) was fought from the 28th to the 29th of May 1982 by British and Argentine forces during the Falklands War.
 Located on East Falkland's central isthmus, the settlement of Goose Green was the site of a tactically vital airfield.
 Argentine forces were located in a well-defended position within striking distance of San Carlos Water, where the British task force had positioned themselves after their amphibious landing.

 The main body of the British assault force was composed of the 2nd Battalion, Parachute Regiment (2 PARA), commanded by Lieutenant-Colonel Herbert Jones.
 BBC Radio broadcast news of the imminent attack on Goose Green.
 Knowing that this had likely forewarned the Argentinian defenders, the broadcast resulted in immediate criticism from Jones and other British personnel.

 After the attack began in the early hours of 28 May, the 2 PARA advance was stalled by fixed trenches with interlocking fields of fire.
 Jones was killed during a solo charge on a machine-gun post.
 The Argentinian garrison agreed to a ceasefire and formally surrendered the following morning.
 As a result of his actions, Jones received a posthumous Victoria Cross.